-• Sound walls on the east side of the guideway continuing from the Duwamish Segment to Southwest Genesee Street and ending approximately 100 feet west of 26th Avenue Southwest.

-• Sound walls on the west side of the structure from the north end of the Delridge Station to the connection in the West Seattle Junction Segment.
+- Sound walls on the east side of the guideway continuing from the Duwamish Segment to Southwest Genesee Street and ending approximately 100 feet west of 26th Avenue Southwest - Sound walls on the west side of the structure from the north end of the Delridge Station to the connection in the West Seattle Junction Segment

-Noise mitigation under Alternative DEL-4 would range from 4-foot- to 8-foot-tall walls to account for the lower track elevations.
-Even with the walls, four units on the upper floor at the multi-family building at 3014 Southwest Genesee Street are predicted to meet or exceed the FTA criteria.
-Therefore, the upper floor units in this multi-family building may be candidates for sound insulation.
+Noise mitigation under Alternative DEL-4 would range from 4- to 8-foot-tall walls to account for the lower track elevations.
+Even with the walls, four units on the upper floor at the multi-family building at 3101 Southwest Avalon Way are predicted to meet or exceed the FTA criteria.
+Therefore, the upper-floor units in this multi-family building may be candidates for sound insulation.
 If this alternative is selected, additional testing may be performed.
 The purpose of the testing would be to determine the interior noise levels from transit operations and to verify that they meet the Department of Housing and Urban Development requirements for residences or to provide recommended structural improvements.
-However, with the sound walls and building insulation as needed, the interior noise levels would be within Department of Housing and Urban Development requirements, and all noise impacts would be mitigated.
-Table 7-10 summarizes the sound walls for Alternative DEL-4.
+However, with the sound walls and building insulation as needed, the interior noise levels would be within Department of Housing and Urban Development requirements of Housing and Urban Development requirements of Housing and Urban Development of Housing and Urban Development of Housing and Urban Development to flousing and Urban Development of Housing and Urban Development requirements, and all noise impacts would be mitigated.
+Table 7-11 summarizes the sound walls for Alternative DEL-4.

-Table 7-10.
-Summary of Sound Walls for the Delridge Station Lower Height Alternative (DEL-4)
+Table 7-11.
+Summary of Sound Walls for the Delridge Station Lower Height Alternative (DEL-4) Image: Alternative state of the state of

-Mitigation Side of Track Start Station End Station Wall Height Wall Length At-grade-level and elevated sound wall East Continued from Duwamish Segment 297+00 4 to 6 feet 2,500 feet At-grade-level and elevated sound wall West 280+00 Tunnel Portal 4 to 8 feet 3,000 feet
+Mitigation Side of Track Start Station End Station Wall Height Wall Length At-grade-level and elevated sound wall East Continued from Duwamish Segment 297+00 4 to 6 feet 2,600 feet At-grade-level and elevated sound wall West 280+00 Tunnel Portal 4 to 8 feet 3,000 feet